dfaio/dfaio.github.io/_posts/2015-04-15-edge-connectivity-quickly.md

 Which sparks a new idea.
 Maybe we should use the original contracting idea for a while, but once $G$ starts to get pretty small, switch to something a bit slower.
 It'll be a small sacrifice in time, but perhaps we'll save on the number of times we need to repeat the algorithm.

 So let's try it!
-We'll to establish a cutoff point - any probability higher than this will be considered "bad."
+We'll have to establish a cutoff point - any probability higher than this will be considered "bad."
 For our purposes, a half should be fine.
 So when do we need to stop contracting?
 It turns out that if we contract the graph until it has $\frac{n}{\sqrt{2}}$ remaining vertices (starting with $n$), then any contraction after that has more than a 50/50 chance of ruining our min cut.

 Check it out: